alfille/foxholes/solver.md

 * Extra memory (or computation) for remembering winning path
 * Guarantees shortest winning path

+### Poison problems
+One of the choices for a foxhole game design is adding some days of poisoning inspected holes, making them uninhabitable for foxes.

+Unfortunately, poisoning for more than 1 day adds complexity to the Game State -- the Game position should include some days of extra history.

+None of the solvers include multi-day poisoning in their Game State.
+So solutions found will be valid (especially for `fhsolve`) but may not be optimal.
+Nor will the search be exhaustive.

 ## Implementation
 ### Algorithms
 * foxhole32_solver